Self-defense is made easy with this 2-in-1 set.

 Some reports of units that quit charging after several weeks or months of ownership.
-Not as powerful as some contenders.

 If you’re looking for a non-lethal form of self-protection and want a concealable weapon with considerable stopping power, you may wish to consider an electric stun gun.